MAKE SHABBAT SAN DIEGO YOURS!

 Those who BAKE TOGETHER, RISE TOGETHER

 Enjoy an evening of unity and inspiration, as we knead and braid delicious challah to adorn our Shabbat tables.
-Those who attended a Challah Bake in the past three years raved about the experience.
+Those who attended a Challah Bake in the past raved about the experience.
 Come see for yourself!

 Blessed are You G-d, Who made us holy with the commandments, and commanded us to separate challah from the dough.